The strategic use of metaphor in healthcare can put feelings among the vital signs we read, monitor and improve.

 Simply and poetically, MAP facilitates insight, empathy and intuitive problem-solving as we perceive, describe and even rewrite our experiencing of complex, present-moment emotion.

 This relational approach invites participants to create metaphor-mirrors - intuitive self-portraits of present-moment emotion elicited by a brief, metaphor-based questionnaire that naturally produces a poetic text.

 Sharing their work, participants join in non-interpretative, "definitional" commentary, the structure of which supports SAFER exploration of negative feelings (Secure Affect Framing, Expression and Reflection), mitigating counter-productive thought modes common to states of anxiety, stress, depression and professional burnout.

 Insightful and often surprising, each poetic self-report is suitable for inclusion in charts, group sharing, personal and professional reflection, and as a guide to collaborative problem-solving.

 Metaphor-mirroring guides creative introspection, productive dialogue, empathic listening and a view toward change.

-Schedule a free introductory session
+Schedule an introductory session

 or join an upcoming workshop.